 Productivity and Smart Cooperation with Email Communication

 Project managers must be excellent communicators if they want to stay successful at their jobs.
-Despite the growth of other business communication channels, emails remain as effective and popular today as they were a decade ago.
+Despite the growth of other business communication channels and other collaboration tools, emails remain as effective and popular today as they were a decade ago.

 When a project manager seeks to improve workflow and productivity, optimizing email communication is an essential strategy.
 In my experience working for different types of companies, all the tips presented above determine quick changes with high impact.